From Sub-eikonal DIS to Quark Distributions and their High-Energy Evolution: Introduction

 In this work we address this problem from two complementary directions.
 First, we show that the first sub-eikonal quark correction to the dipole framework already reconstructs, in the inclusive limit, the standard quark and helicity light-ray distributions at nonzero Bjorken $x_B$.
 At the differential level, the same correction is governed by a quark transverse-momentum-dependent light-ray operator.
 We further show that the corresponding inclusive operator content is reproduced independently from the high-energy limit of the non-local OPE.
 In this way, the relation between the two operator formalisms becomes explicit: the straight gauge-link structure of the non-local OPE reorganizes, in the high-energy limit, into the Wilson-line structures natural in the shock-wave description.
 This provides an independent derivation of the same finite-$x_B$ quark operator content and establishes an explicit operator-level bridge between the high-energy expansion and the non-local light-cone formalism.

 Second, we discuss the high-energy evolution of the corresponding $x_B=0$ operators.
-In the approximation in which the fields are ordered according to the Sudakov component $k^+$, the relevant quark and helicity operators are $Q_1$ and $Q_5$.
+In the approximation in which the fields are ordered according to the Sudakov component $k^+$, the relevant quark and helicity operators are $Q^f_1$ and $Q^f_5$.
 We rewrite their evolution in terms of dipole-type operator combinations that vanish in the zero-dipole-size limit, making the structure responsible for the leading logarithm of energy explicit.
 This form is particularly useful for separating the genuinely dipole-like contributions from the local pieces and for clarifying the operator basis appropriate to the high-energy problem.

-We then study the double-logarithmic approximation of the $Q_1$ and $Q_5$ evolution.
+We then study the double-logarithmic approximation of the evolution equations of $Q^f_1$ and of the non-singlet $Q^{\rm NS}_5$.
 A central point is that two different double-logarithmic regimes must be distinguished.
 If the transverse phase space is treated as independent of the longitudinal evolution variable, one obtains the usual mixed longitudinal-transverse resummation of powers of $(\alpha_s \ln(1/x_B)\ln Q_\perp^2)^n$, with the corresponding Bessel-type solution.
 By contrast, if the transverse phase space is constrained by longitudinal ordering, the second logarithm becomes again a logarithm of energy.
 In this regime the same ladder reproduces the fixed-coupling Kirschner-Lipatov exponent in the symmetric double-logarithmic region.
-The same reasoning applies to $Q_5$ in the ladder approximation, while differences with the full polarized small-$x$ resummation are expected beyond the ladder sector.
+The same reasoning applies to $Q^{\rm NS}_5$ in the non-singlet ladder approximation, while differences with the full polarized small-$x$ resummation are expected beyond the ladder sector.

 The purpose of the present paper is therefore twofold.
 On the one hand, it makes explicit how the first sub-eikonal quark correction in the high-energy formalism already reconstructs the standard finite-$x_B$ quark and helicity light-ray operators.
 On the other hand, it provides the corresponding high-energy evolution framework for the associated $x_B=0$ operators and clarifies the relation between the mixed double-logarithmic regime and the genuine double logarithm of energy.